Term | Definition |

 Subcontractor | A subcontractor is a company hired by the care organisation to deliver services needed by care partners.
 Subcontractors provide their own personnel to perform these services, and their workers are managed by the subcontractor, not directly by the care organisation. |

 Award Request | An Award Request is initiated when creating a client quote that specifies the detailed services required by the client.
 If a contractor matches the required service and is available to provide it according to the client’s specific requirements, the coordinator can send an Award Request.
-The contractor then reviews the request and can approve or decline it. |
+The contractor reviews the award request and can choose to approve or decline it.
+Submitting interest to the Award Request does not guarantee that the job will be awarded to the contractor. |

-Awardee | The awardee is the contractor chosen to do a client’s care service after job offers are reviewed.
+Awardee | The awardee is the contractor chosen to do a client’s care service after award requests are reviewed.
 For example, if three contractor candidates are considered and one is chosen, that contractor becomes the awardee and receives the service agreement. |

 Award | An award is the official assignment of a job to a contractor after the client accepts the quote and the contractor agrees.
 It can also include the basic rules, pay rates, and conditions for doing the job. |

 Offered Services | Offered services are care or support tasks that can be made available to contractors based on the organisation’s settings.
-Only services marked as available will be seen and selected by contractors when job offers are sent. |
+Only services marked as available will be seen and selected by contractors when award requests are sent. |

 This section describes the settings you need to configure for contractors to work with your organisation.
 To complete the setup, follow these steps: